 The Bad

-– **Complexity Increase With Scale:** With growth, the complexity of tools can sometimes become difficult to manage without advanced knowledge.
+As your list grows, the complexity of tools can become difficult to manage without advanced knowledge.
+Pricing also escalates quickly as your subscriber count increases.

 Pricing